asrarbhat/automaton/README.md

    * python3 automaton.py "./index.js" "node ./index.js"
    * sky is the limit with what you can do with this

-**now everytime you make changes to main.c it will compile and run automatically**
+**now everytime you make changes to main.c or index.js, it will compile and run automatically, even errors won't terminate it**

-**ideally one would split screen into two parts and keep this running in one part**
+**ideally one would split screen into two parts and keep this running in one**